Trump rally, fundraising targets Georgia

 "It’s not really how open and honest fundraising should take place in my opinion," Brockway said.

-But Trump supporter Bruce LeVell says there's nothing untoward about the checked "monthly" box in the fundraiser.
+But Trump supporter Bruce LeVell said there's nothing untoward about the checked "monthly" box in the fundraiser.
 "They can just as easily opt out, too," LeVell said.

-LeVell says Republicans can’t win in 2022 or 2024 without Trump’s backers – including those still disputing the 2016 election.
+LeVell said Republicans can’t win in 2022 or 2024 without Trump’s backers – including those still disputing the 2016 election.

 "The GOP is going through a reformation," LeVell said, adding that the disputed election "always has to be on the table."